Expected Recovery Time of a Torn Bicep

 When Can I Return To Work?

-Your arm may feel swollen and sore for several days, but the swelling should gradually decrease each day.
-After two to three weeks, you should be able to begin low-impact daily activities as long as you don’t use your injured arm.
+Your arm may feel swollen and sore for several days, but the swelling should gradually decrease daily.
+After two to three weeks, you should be able to begin low-impact daily activities if you don’t use your injured arm.
 If you work a desk job, you may be able to return to work in a week or two.
 If your work involves using the affected arm, it could take up to four months before you can safely return to work.
-Always make sure that you’ve received the all-clear from our orthopedic experts first.
+Always ensure you’ve received the all-clear from our orthopedic experts first.

 Tips To Speed up Recovery